Don't Light Tonight: Frequently Asked Questions

 Is this a burn ban?
 Are there penalties?

 Don't Light Tonight is a voluntary program.
 There are currently no penalties for using your fireplace or wood stove within Yolo-Solano AQMD during Don't Light Tonight advisories.
 Participation by residents has allowed Yolo-Solano AQMD to keep the program voluntary to date.
-The City of Davis has adopted an ordinance restricting wood burning for its residents.
+The City of Davis has adopted a nuisance ordinance for wood smoke.
 More information on the ordinance is available on the City's website.
 Yolo-Solano AQMD is not involved in the complaint or enforcement process for the City of Davis' program.

 Why should I participate?